christian-swjy/zombieFirms-Identification/README.md

 6. __Data_ConsequencesModel (available in .dta and .xlsx)__ : <br>The compiled data for the "estimated *consequences* of zombie firms" model.<br />
 7. __doFile_CausesModel.do__ : <br>STATA do file for the "potential *causes* of zombie firms" model.<br />
 8. __doFile_ConsequencesModel.do__ : <br>STATA do file for the "estimated *consequences* of zombie firms" model.<br />
+9. __CITATION.cff__ : <br>A Citation File Format (cff) file that provides citation data this repository<br />

+## DISCLAIMER
+This repository is created for an unpublished dissertation, written in partial fulfilment of the Master of Science (MSc) degree in Financial Economics at the University of Glasgow.
+The data and scripts provided in this repository are published for the dissertation's reference and the author's portfolio.
+Thus, this repository may be used for academic and research purposes only.
+The author is not responsible for any losses incurred from the repository's content outside of its intended use.